 After a little encouragement from my budget-conscious boyfriend, John, I took a hard look at the numbers—and the interest that was adding up as I made only those minimum payments.

-In 2016, I took John’s recommendation and started using a budgeting app called YNAB, which helped me take stock of my expenses, including my student loan and credit card debt.
+I took John’s recommendation and started using a budgeting app called YNAB, which helped me take stock of my expenses, including my student loan and credit card debt.
 It was eye-opening to see them all in one place.
 That’s when I decided to take action.
 I went full snowball.

 Taking the snowball approach to paying off debt means I started by paying off my smallest debt.
 Then I would roll the money I was paying toward that debt into my next largest debt.
 It was a good way to gain momentum and a sense of accomplishment.
 Pretty much, I worked from smallest to largest with a couple exceptions.